Build a Platformer Game

 Extending the example

-• Add coins – Paint coin tiles on the map; add a coins table in Lua; check overlap each frame and remove collected entries.
+• Add coins – Paint coin tiles on the map; give them a different sprite flag bit; use mget() and fget() to detect them.

 • Add enemies – Add an enemies table; update positions each frame; use sprite() to draw them.